 68401 Ram Avenue

-They put on their cog suits even though they were soaked and then walked inside.
+They put on their cog suits even though they were completely soaked, then they walked inside.
 There was a rush of cool air as they entered a large lobby.
-They were wet and shivering, dripping water all over.
+They were wet and shivering, dripping water on the floor with their boots squeaking.
 There were dozens of Sellbots walking around here.
-None of the toons knew where they were going, but they assumed Harry would know what he was doing.
+None of the toons knew where they were going, but they assumed Harry had a good plan.
 He led them down a hallway past many powerful Sellbots.
 Then he snuck into a room with a sign labeled:

 DANGER!
 DO NOT ENTER!